tolstenko/coolify-documentation/docs/coolify/installation.md

 - If you want to opt-out of tracking, execute the install script with `--do-not-track`.
 - If you want to use the white-labeled version, execute the install script with `--white-labeled`.

-:::tip
+:::warning
+  Some configurations are not preserved if you would like to change them on an already configured instance.

+  These options are the following: `--white-labeled`, `--do-no-track`, `--white-labeled-icon`.

-  Configurations are not preserved.
-If you change a configuration, you need to add all options that you would like to use.
-So if you installed Coolify with `--do-no-track` before, and you want to also use `--white-labeled` option, you need re-install Coolify with `--do-not-track` and `--white-labeled`.
+  So if you installed Coolify with `--do-no-track` before, and you want to also use `--white-labeled` option, you need execute the install script with `--do-not-track` and `--white-labeled`!
 :::

 ## Restart Coolify

-If your Coolify instance stops working, you can restart it with the following command.
+If your Coolify instance stops working (eg: OOM), you can restart it with the following command.

 ```bash
 wget -q https://get.coollabs.io/coolify/install.sh -O install.sh; sudo bash ./install.sh -f